splendido/meteor-accounts-meld/README.md

 **I strongly suggest (and encourage) anyone possibly interested in using accounts-meld to personally check how the services that will be made available work.
 Especially, please verify whether it is possible to use them to login to another application before the registered email address was verified!**

 It would be very kind of you if any verification attempt, either successful or not, could be published among the [issues](https://github.com/splendido/meteor-accounts-emails-field/issues) for the repository of accounts-email field.
-The two major points being:
+The three major points being:

 * asses whether there is a field, among the service information provided soon after the login, stating the email verification state (e.g. google provides the field `verified_email` while linkedin and facebook provides none)
 * confirm that the email address registered with the service is provided under the field `email` or the field `emailAddress` (linkedin)